KamilKhan23/Recognition-Without-Dialogue/README.md

 - Environmental response mapped to recognition state

 ## Documentation
-In the writing PDF the Purpose of this Project has been explained.
+In the writing sample PDF the Purpose of this Project has been explained.

 ## Context